 Kelso Dunes are also known as the booming dunes due to the sound they make as you climb down from the top.
 The booming noise is caused as the top soft layer of sand slips across the underlayer of sand.

-Up until the early seventy’s dune buggy’s and ATV were allowed on Kelso Dunes.
+Up until the early seventy’s dune buggies and ATV were allowed on Kelso Dunes.
 Since then they have been closed to off-road vehicles and the dunes have made a remarkable recovery.
 All sorts of creatures and plants now call Kelso Dunes and the surrounding area home.

 More than 100 different species of plants live on or near the dunes.
-Animal inhabitants include birds, rodents snakes and lizards along with some very rare insects including the Kelso Dune Cricket.
+Animal inhabitants include birds, rodents snakes, and lizards along with some very rare insects including the Kelso Dune Cricket.

 If you decide to climb to the top of the dunes you will be rewarded with an amazing view of the East Mojave desert.

-Best time to ascend the dunes is early in the morning or late afternoon.
+The best time to ascend the dunes is early in the morning or late afternoon.
 To the north are the Kelso Mountains, southwest Bristol Mountains and to the south the Providence Mountain Range.

 Kelso Depot Mojave National Preserve

 Kelso Depot is only a few miles from the dunes and well worth a stop while in the area.
 The Spanish style depot was built in 1924 by the Union Pacific railroad.
 The building featured overnight sleeping quarters for railroad workers, waiting room for passengers and a restaurant nicknamed the Beanery.

 The Depot restaurant was mainly for employees of the railway, however, it did serve meals to the public on occasion.
 At one time, the population of Kelso was nearly 2,000 and the depot was used as a community center for locals.